 I’ll admit that writers that are serious about making money are generally better writers than those that aren’t.
 If you are timid about making writing a career, no doubt that timidity will show up in your writing.
 The best place to see examples of this is to join a critique group.
 Every writer there will have aspirations, but few will have the fortitude to actually go to press.
 Few will deal with obscurity and still persist.

 So, if you think you are going to write and make a living you better think twice, and above all, if you don’t enjoy doing something, don’t do it.
 It amazes me how many people work a lifetime at a job they dislike.
 It amazes me how many people don’t know what they like or have any great passion for anything.
-That’s one of the things I enjoy most about writers.
+That’s one of the things I enjoy most about most of the writers I’ve met.
 They have a passion for life.